 When can juveniles be tried as adults?

 In Florida, minors can be charged as adults in three different circumstances.
 First, he or she may be charged as an adult when there is a grand jury indictment.
 This means that a grand jury, or a group of ordinary citizens tasked with investigating criminal activity, brings forth criminal charges for an offense.
 Next, a minor may be charged as an adult when the state files a formal criminal charge in adult court.
 Finally, a juvenile case may be transferred by the DJJ to the adult court upon motion by the state.
 Adult charges tend to be reserved for the most serious of offenses.
 It is in a youth’s best interests to work with an experienced criminal defense attorney who can keep his or her case in the juvenile system.

 Do not hesitate to get your child the legal care he or she needs to fight the charges against him or her.
 Criminal charges open up a permanent criminal record that can create several obstacles throughout the rest of your child’s life.
 In addition, there may be a chance that your child’s charges will be handled in adult court if an experienced attorney does not work to keep them in the juvenile justice system.
-At The Law Office of Gabriel & Gabriel, we have defended alleged youth offenders for over 30 years.
-Call attorney Brian Gabriel at 561-622-5575 to discuss your child’s case or contact us online.
+At The Law Office of Gabriel & Gabriel, Mr. Gabriel has defended alleged youth offenders for over 30 years.
+Call attorney Brian Gabriel at 561-622-5575 to discuss your child’s case or contact Mr. Gabriel online.